-Start to think of the ways you can make your business stand out when compared to your competitors.
+Next, start to think of the ways you can make your business stand out from your competitors.
 For example, can you offer free products as a tripwire to get more leads through the door?
 Can you design your site so it is more user-friendly and intuitive?

 Another approach to your research is to determine how people solve the problem you’re aiming to solve.
 Are there blogs, books, consultants, in-person classes or clubs addressing the problem?
 Can you offer something better via your membership site?

 Once the research is complete, you can determine what sort of offer will be most compelling to your audience.
 To do this, imagine yourself in the shoes of your ideal prospects, surveying the landscape of possible solutions to their problem.
 You may even have been in their shoes once; what is it that you would have loved to have access to, but it didn’t yet exist?

 Next, think about what you can offer uniquely in your niche.
 Get down to the details — what specific information can you provide that your audience needs?
 For example, if your membership site is focused on running a successful business, perhaps you can provide exact process maps that have proven effective.
 Ultimately, people want to follow specific steps and tactics from an expert; they want a ready-to-go guide with everything they need.